-Jerry Di Falco - Statement from December 11, 2017 Photography inspires my hand-pulled etchings and also serves as a key element in my art.
+Jerry Di Falco - Photography inspires my hand-pulled etchings and also serves as a key element in my art.
 My imagery originates from my own photographs and those of other artists.
 I research my subjects in the archives of universities, historical societies, libraries, museums, and foundations.
 I attempt to balance visual gravity with the narrations within everyday scenes . . .
 I hope to create a convergence between the metaphysical and physical aspects of space, time, and reflection.
 My examination of the familiar strives to unveil the splendors of life that are masked by our assumptions My stories emerge from beneath the surfaces of that which we overlook as a result of our neglected perceptions . . . of that which is frequently visible but overlooked.
 Ironically enough, I blame this inability to see reality . . . or what I call, the phenomenology of connectedness . . . on todays infatuation with and addiction to the new technologies of communication.
 I see my artworks as windows through which people can see the undiscovered mysteries of human consciousness.
 In fact, my use of multiple etching plates to create one etched design helps to reinforce the illusion of looking at a scene through a window.
-Each individual area created in my ...
+Each individual area created in my multiple-plate etchings becomes a ...

 Alexey Chernigin - Painting is a journey on the borderline of light and shade, between transparent and inner thoughts, grand and giddy, logic and unreasoned.
 Painting is a hankering for expression of something via wordless means.
 Long ago Plato insisted that true artist has to keep silence.
 The feature of painting is in its dual condition ambition to express something and determination to keep silence.
 ThataEURtms why painting starts to perform its communicative function when abilities of language are exhausted.
 ItaEURtms like a tight spring ready to break through the silence to call for perception of inexpressible.
 Suddenness that happens when work appears to our vision makes painting the most secret form of the art.
 The facility of work perception admits no any efforts of an audience.
 Painting consists of essential contrarieties between obvious- image and lurking aEUR" the mean of image.
 We shall expect no spontaneous understanding of imageaEURtms idea.
 The charm of painting is in its ability to be impenetrable and everlasting hieroglyph.
 Painting is expression of inexpressible, when deep-hidden things break through fade reality making simple things become great ones.
 In BorgeseaEURtms story aEURoethe garden of forking paths aEURoe there is a phrase aEURoewhich word is never ...